 As you shop, remember the type of windows you buy will affect your home’s appearance, the amount of light admitted, your comfort, and energy savings.
 Plus, some windows last longer than others.
 For information on durability, check the results of Consumer Reports’ tests.
 Also compare warranties.

 To evaluate windows for energy efficiency (and for realistic utility-bill savings), check info available from the Efficient Windows Collaborative and Energy Star’s windows program.

 Unfortunately, in addition to dubious claims about energy savings, many window installation businesses fail their customers.
 Our surveys of homeowners reveal some companies were rated “superior” overall by fewer than half of their surveyed customers.
 But there’s also good news: we also found some very highly rated installers.

 Obtain several price quotes.
-Our undercover shoppers found big price differences.
-For example, for one window replacement job they received quotes from area companies that ranged from $2,550 to $7,069.
+Our undercover shoppers found big differences when they collected price quotes for different jobs.
+For example, for one window replacement project, prices quoted by area outfits ranged from $6,405 to $15,734.